IVSoftware/IVSoftware.Portable.SQLiteMarkdown/README.md

 - Driven by a **shared navigation search bar**
 - Where one input field controls both what’s shown and how it’s refined

-It works well in situations where you want to support both *browsing* and *filtering* without re-engineering your data layer or your UI.
+It works well in situations where you want to support both *browsing* and *filtering* without re-engineering your data layer or your UI, and all it asks in return is that you decorate your target properties using the small set of [MarkdownTerm] attributes available in this package.

 | Mode            | Description                                                                 |